Articles and Handouts by Mary Miscisin

 Situations that are stressful to one person may be exciting or motivating to another.
 How we react to and handle the stressors in our lives depends upon a lot of things; workload, time constraints, the people we interact with, our past experiences… and there is something more- our personality.
 There are inherent connections between stress and personality styles.
 Once we gain an awareness of these connections, we can use the insights to put our strengths to work for us (instead of against us) to improve our stress levels.

 From everyday annoyances as small as a pebble in your shoe, to huge unexpected boulders in your path—situations occur and things happen that are beyond our direct physical control.
-If you find yourself in a negative spiral reaction that is sending you into a ditch of frustration, use this worksheet to shift the meaning you are attributing to the circumstance and refocus your thinking towards more positive results.
+If you find yourself in a negative spiral reaction that is sending you into a ditch of frustration, use this worksheet as a follow-up to a Rock and a Workplace workshop to shift the meaning you are attributing to the circumstance and refocus your thinking towards more positive results.